 Area A (un-highlighted) of the controllability charts presents hover performance (relative to GW) for conditions where adequate control for all relative wind conditions up to 35 knots for lateral CG not exceeding ±2.5 inches (±63 mm); and up to 17 knots, for lateral CG not exceeding ±4.0 inches (±102 mm); for hover, takeoff and landing.
-Area B (shaded grey) of the controllability charts present hover performance (relative to CG) for conditions where adequate control margins exist for relative winds within $\pm 45^{\circ}$ of the nose of the helicopter up to 35 knots for lateral CG not exceeding ± 2.5 inches (± 63 mm); and up to 17 knots for lateral CG not exceeding ± 4.0 inches (± 102 mm); for hover, takeoff, and landing.
-Area C (un-highlighted) of the controllability charts present hover performance (relative to C of G) for conditions where adequate control margins exist for winds directly off the helicopter nose for hovering, takeoffs and landings.
+Area B (shaded grey) of the controllability charts present hover performance (relative to GW) for conditions where adequate control margins exist for relative winds within ±45° of the nose of the helicopter up to 35 knots for lateral CG not exceeding ±2.5 inches (±63 mm); and up to 17 knots for lateral CG not exceeding ±4.0 inches (±102 mm); for hover, takeoff, and landing.
+Area C of the controllability charts present hover performance (relative to GW) for conditions where adequate control margins exist for winds directly off the helicopter nose for hovering, takeoff, and landing.